AtomMaterialUI/material-theme-docs/docs/configuration/main-settings.md

 The High Contrast mode is setting the main background color and contrast color darker, while setting the "Text Color" brighter (and vice-versa for light themes), such as the color of the tree items.
 Other colors, such as the main foreground colors or button colors are left unchanged.

-The option has been activated by default, since this is a very requested feature from the premices of the plugin!
-But you can turn it on or off from the _Material Theme Toolbar_.

-**Note:**: This feature is not available for [Native Themes](https://plugins.jetbrains.com/contest/intellij-themes/2019).
-{:class='card-title warn'}

 ----
 ### Custom Accent Color